pashok3d/RemarqueGPT/README.md

 ## Implementation details

-The implementation follows the original GPT decoder architecture.
+The implementation aims to follow the original GPT decoder architecture, with minor modifications such as pre-norm, SiLU instead of ReLU, etc.

 ### Single Head Attention Graph